vega/vega-lite/site/docs/transform/window.md

 ## Additional Examples

-These are examples of window transforms that can be simplifies with the join aggregate transform.
+These are examples of window transforms that can be simplified with the join aggregate transform.
 Please refer to the [join aggregate examples](joinaggregate.html#examples).

 ### Percent of Total